-This practicum experience consists of eight weeks in an assigned Division I or Division II classroom setting.
-With the guidance of the Cooperating Teacher, the Pre-service Teacher gradually assumes approximately 50%-60% responsibility for the preparation, instruction, and assessment of individual lesson plans.
-Planning and instruction should also include a series of lesson plans within a specific subject area (a part of a unit plan).
+This practicum experience consists of five weeks in an assigned classroom setting.
+With the guidance of the Cooperating Teacher, the Pre-service Teacher gradually assumes approximately 25%-35% responsibility for the preparation and instruction of individual lesson plans, and a series of connected lessons (3 - 5) that constitute a mini unit.
+Please note: Formative assessment strategies may be limited in the Pre-service Teacher's lesson plans.
+These assessment strategies will be more fully developed in the fall of Year 2 when Pre-service Teachers take a course in student assessment and evaluation of student learning.